smoothquark/lms-plugin-tidal/README-CHANGES.md

 5. Transcoding of mpd to flac (ffmpeg) is required to playback mpd files as there is currently no native support for mpd in LMS.
 The manifest states mp4 with a flac codec.
 6. Transcoding (ffmpeg) is required to playback Dolby Atmos by encapsulating as a 2 channel FLAC or WAV as LMS does not directly support multichannel files.
 I found that both FLAC and WAV work with squeezelite (squeezelite -W -c pcm,flac -o hdmi:CARD=NVidia,DEV=0) on my test system connected to a Denon AVR, but when using MPD + upmpdcli and the uPnP-Bridge, only FLAC gets passed correctly to MPD and then via HDMI to my Denon AVR.
 7. I have added a custom-convert.conf with some examples that work for me.
 You may need to add cut and paste to your own custom-convert.conf with specific MAC addresses to get the correct set up for your system.
-8. When searching for artist/albums, some Hires Lossless albums are not picked up.
-I think this may be because when there are identical album names and track numbers, either the Max or High versions are picked up and not both.
-I shall try to expolre this.
+8. When searching for artist/albums, some Hires Lossless albums were not picked up when artist name, album name and number of tracks were the same.
+This has now been corrected.
+9. There is also now an option to prefer HIRES LOSSLESS [Max] over LOSSLESS [High] when artist name, album name and number of tracks match.
-9. Album names now show [H], [M] or [A] for High, Max and Atmos albums respectively.
+10. Album names now show [H], [M] or [A] for High, Max and Atmos albums respectively.
-10. For explicit tracks, [E] is now shown, just as it does for albums.
+11. For explicit tracks, [E] is now shown, just as it does for albums.

 ## Other changes:
 1. Track durations are passed to Slim::Control:XMLBrowser and with some relatively trivial changes to the LMS code and Material code, track durations and album total duration show up in Material.